amir-cardiolab/Biotransport_FEniCS/Oasis_geomRot_ResTuning/README.md

 ### Test Case

-A 3D patient-specific model of left anterior descending artery (LAD) is provided in the Test directory.
-All the codes will need blood flow velocities and WSS vectorial fields in vtu or h5 format.
-Under Test directory, all required files are included for the test case.
-To use h5 file format, the user need to comment out the section regarding reading vtu files and uncomment the section related to reading h5 files.
-Using h5 file format decreases the computation cost.
+A 3D patient-specific model of left anterior descending artery (LAD) is provided.
+The problem test case in the "problem/NSfracStep" directory is named "vul_plaque_3A_2016_LAD_geomRotation.py".
+This file read the inflow boundary condition file, "vul_plaque_3A_2016_LAD_BC", as well as the NSfracStep file named "NSfracStep_rotation_Res_LAD.py" in the main directory.
+The solver file associated with this problem is under "solvers/NSfracStep" directory with the name "IPCS_ABCN_LAD.py".

-The link to google drive: https://drive.google.com/drive/folders/1-y5rmTh7RBTvyfY7zKIuVZdH7-gy4zsG?usp=sharing
+Google Drive link to the mesh files: https://drive.google.com/drive/folders/15ttuJ0blJZ5SiGVaHm7v686KjvwzGZf1?usp=sharing

 ### How to cite?